kjpark/gridcard/README.md

 `alias grid="python3 ~/path/to/gridcard.py"`

-to include copy to clipboard option
+to include copy to clipboard option (currently supported in Darwin/Windows)

-1. first run `pip install requirements.txt` from within this directory

-1. In config.py change autoCopy value to `True`
+In config.py change autoCopy value to `True`

 # Warnings / Disclaimer